ansys/pysam-sysml2/doc/source/user_guide/index.rst

             :link: api/create-conn
             :link-type: doc

-            How to use the connector for your SAM Tool?
+            Explains how to use a connector, which is the interface between PySAM SysML2 and the SysML V2 server.

         .. grid-item-card:: Load a model :fa:`cloud-download`
             :link: api/load-model
             :link-type: doc

-            How to load a Model from the server?
+            Explains how to load a model from the SysML V2 server.

 .. only:: html